 Having started out as a folk-musician on the Folk club scene in the UK, Jim started to make a name for himself, playing traditional and contemporary Irish Music around the UK.
 He became a regular performer at festivals and music venues over the years, and at one time was described by the Irish Post, as "one of the most sought-after acts on the Irish Music Circuit.

 In 1994 he was invited to perform in Norway, with his band Madra Rua, and thus began a long relationship with Scandinavian audiences.
 For a number of years, Jim would spend nearly half of the year touring venues in Denmark and Norway.

 A prolific song-writer, as well as a performing musician, Jim has recorded over a dozen CDs during his career.

 In the last couple of years Jim has been turning his musical skills to working on CDs of Mantras, Relaxation and Meditation/Spiritual Music and Sound Healing.

 His latest recording is a double CD, Namaste.
-A live recording of a Kirtan session which is due for release in early 2018.
-All the profits from this recording will be going to support the work of Skanda Vale Hospice.
+A live recording of a Kirtan session which was released in April 2018.
+All the profits from this recording go to support the work of Skanda Vale Hospice.

-You can pre-order your copy, and also hear samples of the recording, by clicking here.
+You can order your copy, and also hear samples of the recording, by clicking here.